Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 1.4.
 Proctitis

-Infection occurs during anal sex, as well as when discharge from the vagina flows into the anus.
+Infection occurs during anal sex, as well as when vaginal discharge flows into the anus.
 The disease manifests itself:

 1. 1 Itching and burning in the anus.